 It is not the first time I have discussed this issue.
-I have been asking questions about this issue and raising this issue repeatedly over the course of months, both in this chamber and outside of it, because the way the government has been going about extracting money from people who never knew that they would be asked to pay seems entirely out of step with community expectations.
-It seems entirely out of step with common decency and potentially out of step with what the law says itself.
-Here in the ACT we have seen first home buyers, separated families, survivors of domestic violence and pensioners being pursued for tens of thousands of dollars-tens of thousands of dollars that they do not have-in backdated stamp duty, interest and penalties by a government that has for too long seemed entirely unwilling to see the people, the humans at the receiving end of their actions.
-What the government seems to do in many instances is go back years and change its mind about decisions that people thought were utterly settled.
+I have been asking questions about this issue and raising the issue repeatedly over the course of months, both in this chamber and outside of it, because the way the government has been going about extracting money from people who never knew that they would be asked to pay seems entirely out of step with community expectations.
+It seems entirely out of step with common decency and potentially out of step with what the law says itself, because right here in the ACT, we have seen first home buyers, separated families, survivors of domestic violence and pensioners being pursued for tens of thousands of dollars.

+Tens of thousands that they do not have in backdated stamp duty, interest and penalties by a government that has for too long seemed entirely unwilling to see the people, the humans at the receiving end of their actions, because what the government seems to be doing in many instances is going back years in time to change its mind about decisions that people thought were utterly settled.

-I understand how, in the first instance, the minister and the government probably looked at this issue and thought it was just a partisan attack, but, as I said, there are people at the end of this issue-people who are receiving bills for astounding amounts of money, and people who, for the most part, have tried to do the right thing.
-For the most part, the people targeted by these retrospective decisions have not tried to game the system; they just tried to secure their future by buying a home.
-They tried to do the right thing by their family.
-They acted in good faith.
-They completed the forms.
-Most of the time, they worked through the online program that is supposed to tell them whether they are eligible.
-They sought advice from legal experts or conveyancers.
-Then they checked the box that says they think that they are eligible for this, and then they received a notice from the government that said they have been assessed as eligible for a concession under the program.
-It does not seem to be a policy flaw in this instance but a fairly systemic failure when people later receive significant bills-life-changing bills-and then have to fight the government to not have to sell their home or take out a second mortgage to pay off that obligation.
+I understand how, in the first instance, the minister and the government probably looked at this issue and thought it was just a partisan attack.
+But as I said, there are people at the end of this issue.
+People who are receiving bills for astounding amounts of money, and people, for the most part, who have been trying to do the right thing.
+For the most part, the people targeted by these retrospective decisions are not trying to game the system.
+They are just trying to secure their future.
+They are trying to buy a home.
+They are trying to do the right thing by their family.
+They have acted in good faith.
+They have completed the forms.
+They have worked through, most of the time, the online program that is supposed to tell them whether they are eligible or not.
+They have sought advice from legal experts or conveyancers.
+Then they have checked the box that says they think that they are eligible for this, and then they have received a notice from the government, a notice that says they have been assessed as eligible for a concession under the program.

+It does not seem to be just a policy flaw in this instance, but a fairly systemic failure when people are later receiving significant bills, life-changing bills and then having to fight the government to not have to sell their home or take out a second mortgage to be able to pay off that obligation.

-The motion identifies some of the concerns that have come to light.
-I have a very long speech that I could read out, but I think there is really only one thing that members need to understand, and that is that, while I have had assurances from the minister and the government that they believe-and I believe that they believe this-they have acted entirely within the letter of the law, that does not mean that what is happening is right.
+The motion identifies some of the concerns that have come to light, and I have a very long speech that I could read out, but I think there is really only one thing that I think members need to understand here, and that is that while I have had assurances from the minister and from the government that they believe-and I believe that they believe this-they believe they have acted entirely within the law.
+They believe that what they have done meets the letter of the law, but that does not mean that what is happening is right.